Individual tutoring

 The Academic Learning Centre offers free Supplemental Instruction (SI) in historically difficult classes.
 SI provides students an opportunity to work together in a group study environment.

-SI study sessions will start on January 16 in the winter.
+SI study sessions will start in January 15th for the Winter term.
 Information about accessing the study groups will be provided in your classes and through course UM Learn pages.

 CHEMISTRY 1100